US Silver Dollars

 From the Coinage Act of 1792 to the Last Peace Dollar

-United States silver dollars have captivated collectors since the Coinage Act of 1792 authorized the new nation's first large silver coins.
+US silver dollars have captivated collectors since the Coinage Act of 1792 authorized the new nation's first large silver coins.
 The early Flowing Hair and Draped Bust dollars — struck from 1794 through 1803 — laid the commercial and symbolic foundation of American coinage, establishing the dollar as the central unit of the nation's monetary system.
 These early issues, produced in modest quantities at the fledgling Philadelphia Mint, are among the most historically significant coins in American numismatics and command extraordinary prices when they appear at auction today.

-📖 Silver Dollar Values: Visit our complete Coin Price Guide for current values across all U.S. silver dollar series — early dollars through modern issues, by date, mint mark, and grade.
+📖 Silver Dollar Values: Visit our complete Coin Price Guide for current values across all US silver dollar series — early dollars through modern issues, by date, mint mark, and grade.

 The U.S. Mint Facilities Behind Every Dollar